Infosim/stablenet_grafana_datasource/README.md

 The solution is vendor-independent, built entirely upon a single data structure and comprised of Four Key Pillars, namely: Discovery & Inventory, Network Configuration & Change, Fault Management & Root Cause Analysis, Performance & Service.
 Find out more about StableNet® on the [website](https://www.infosim.net/stablenet/).

-The plugins displaying and analyzing StableNet® measurement data withing Grafana®.
+This plugin allows displaying and analyzing StableNet® measurement data within Grafana®.

 Features of the Plugin
 ---